jwhitlock/mdn-archive-proto1/docs/Web/Guide/content.md

  <dd class="landingPageList">The Web platform provides different methods of parsing and serializing XML, each with its own pros and cons.</dd>
  <dt class="landingPageList"><a href="https://developer.mozilla.org/en-US/docs/Web/Guide/WOFF">The Web Open Font Format (WOFF)</a></dt>
  <dd class="landingPageList"><strong>WOFF</strong> (<strong>Web Open Font Format</strong>) is a font file format that is free for anyone to use on the web.</dd>
- <dt class="landingPageList"><a href="https://developer.mozilla.org/en-US/docs/Web/Guide/User_experience">User experience</a></dt>
- <dd class="landingPageList">Making the user experience of your Web site or app a pleasant one for your users is important if you want them to use it again and again.
-Here you'll find articles that may help you along.</dd>
  <dt class="landingPageList"><a href="https://developer.mozilla.org/en-US/docs/Web/Guide/Using_FormData_Objects">Using FormData Objects</a></dt>
  <dd class="landingPageList">The <a href="https://developer.mozilla.org/en/DOM/XMLHttpRequest/FormData"><code>FormData</code></a> object lets you compile a set of key/value pairs to send using <code>XMLHttpRequest</code>.
 It's primarily intended for sending form data, but can be used independently from forms in order to transmit keyed data.
 The transmission is in the same format that the form's <code>submit()</code> method would use to send the data if the form's encoding type were set to "multipart/form-data".</dd>
  <dt class="landingPageList"><a href="/en-US/docs/Glossary">Glossary</a></dt>